 A special prefabricated pillow is available that helps relieve pressure on the ear.
 For more information on this pillow, contact the following:

 Abilene, TX 79604

 Fax: (325) 677-2410.

 Topical antibiotics may relieve pain caused by secondary infections.
 Topical and intralesional steroids also may be effective in relieving discomfort.
 Collagen injections may bring relief by providing cushioning between the skin and cartilage.
 Cryotherapy also has been used as a treatment modality.
+Topical nitroglycerin 2% twice daily has been shown to relieve both symptoms and appearance.
 If specific efforts to relieve pressure are unsuccessful, surgical approaches almost always are needed.

 Perform the procedure to remove cartilage with the patient under local anesthesia using 0.5-1% buffered lidocaine with epinephrine 1:200,000.